hikeventures/hikeventures.github.io/_posts/performance/2014-03-06-best-windjackets.markdown

 ---
 Here is my <a href="#table">selection</a> of the best wind jackets for 2018 which I would consider to take on my next hiking or backpacking trip.

-A lightweight wind jacket is probably one of the most useful pieces of clothes which you can take with you.
-It does not need much space, and you can easily store it in your backpack.
+A lightweight wind jacket is probably one of the most useful pieces of clothes which you can pack into your backpack and it does not need much space either.

-I always combine a wind jacket with a [fleece jacket](http://www.hikeventures.com/best-windjackets/) to protect myself against cold winds.

-Also, have a look at our [FAQ on wind-jackets](#faq-on-wind-jackets).

 <amp-img src="https://c3.staticflickr.com/8/7385/9599027418_4123160df8_b.jpg" width="992" height="661" alt="best wind jackets for 2018" layout="responsive"></amp-img>
 [Patrick](https://www.facebook.com/patrickdormischian) hiking in [Sarek National Park](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) in Sweden wearing a wind jacket.